Energetic Nutrition

 Q. When should I have a saliva test done for progesterone levels?

-A. It would be best to discuss this matter with your health care professional who is conducting such a test, as times would differ for women in different stages of life such as menstruating, peri-menopause, or menopausal.
+A. It would be best to discuss this matter with your healthcare professional who is conducting such a test, as times would differ for women in different stages of life such as menstruating, perimenopausal, or menopausal.

 Q. Can having a progesterone test tell me if I am ovulating?